linkedin/data-integration-library/docs/how-to/data-conversion.md

 Data format conversion includes:

-- converting CSV data to JSON
+- Converting CSV data to JSON
-- converting JSON data to Avro
+- Converting JSON data to Avro
-- converting rows into batches of rows
+- Converting rows into batches of rows

 Data format conversion are handled by converters, the configuration is [converter.classes](../parameters/converter.classes.md).